AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 **Note:** Levels are numbered automatically from the level with the smallest time unit to the level with the largest one.
 The default levels are assigned the indexes 0, 1, 2.

 Levels are defined as instances of {api:anychart.core.gantt.TimeLineHeader.LevelWrapper}anychart.core.gantt.TimeLineHeader.LevelWrapper{api}.
-To configure them, use methods of this class, for example {api:anychart.core.gantt.TimeLineHeader.LevelWrapper#enabled}enabled(){api} to enable or disable a level.
+To configure them, use methods of this class – for example, {api:anychart.core.gantt.TimeLineHeader.LevelWrapper#enabled}enabled(){api}, which allows enabling or disabling a level.

 In this sample, the background stroke is set only for the first level (other appearance settings are shown in [Appearance](#appearance)):